Scroll to top

 Terrorism

 Jordan faces a persistent terrorism threat, primarily from groups operating across the Syrian and Iraqi borders.
-The FCDO notes a high threat from terrorism in Jordan.
-Amman itself has not experienced a major attack since the 2005 hotel bombings, but the threat is actively monitored.
+The FCDO maintains a high terrorism threat rating for Jordan.
+Amman last experienced a major attack in the November 2005 hotel bombings (60 killed), but the threat is actively managed by Jordan's security services, which are regarded as among the region's most capable.

 Regional Instability

 Jordan shares borders with Syria, Iraq, Israel, and Saudi Arabia.
-Regional conflicts create indirect risk including refugee movement, cross-border militant activity, and the possibility of rapid deterioration in the security environment.
+Regional conflicts create indirect risk including refugee movement, cross-border militant activity, and the possibility of rapid deterioration in Jordan's security environment.
+Jordan has absorbed over a million Syrian refugees since 2011, creating social and economic pressure that can manifest in domestic unrest.

 Civil Unrest

-Economic pressures and regional political events can trigger protests in Amman, particularly near the downtown area and government buildings.
-Demonstrations are generally managed by Jordanian security forces but can escalate.
+Economic pressures, including fuel-price protests, and regional political events can trigger demonstrations in Amman, particularly near the downtown area and government buildings.
+Demonstrations are generally managed by Jordanian security forces, but in periods of regional escalation they can be larger and more volatile.

 Vetted operators with direct experience in Amman